2022 Honda CRF250F Owner Review

 All good, no adjustment was required!

-I've already managed to puncture the rear tire with a nail (probably fell out of the back of a pickup that had been used for hauling construction waste previously); some people are so bloody stupid and/or inconsiderate.
+I was unfortunate enough to puncture the rear tire with a nail after only a few rides.
 I didn't even notice until I got home and saw the nail in the tire; it didn't completely deflate until I pulled the nail out.
 I could have patched the tube, but I decided to just replace it with a standard Michelin Offroad tube (heavier than the stock Pirelli tube) for more confidence.
 I must say, I struggled levering this tire over the rim, more so than any other tire (I've fixed about 4 flats, and replaced 8 tires in the last 5 years).
 The tire did feel quite stiff; usually I let the tires warm up in the sun, but it was cooler and overcast that day.
-I was using a Motion Pro Bead Buddy and kneeling on the tire to keep the bead in the centre of the rim on the opposite side.
-Maybe the rim lock, which I had loosened the nut off of almost completely and pushed in, was interfering, or maybe I just wasn't doing a good enough job at keeping the tire edge in the rim centre.
-I'm sure I'll have the opportunity to go through this again.
+I was using a Motion Pro Bead Buddy and kneeling on the tire to keep the bead in the centre of the rim.
+I had loosened the nut off of the rim lock almost completely and pushed it in.
+I think the problem was just that the tire was so cold and stiff and that the bead of the tire on the underside wasn't in the rim centre.
+I'll have to pay more attention next time and maybe put a spacer between the tire and the rim on the underside to better keep the bead in the centre of the rim.

 Accessories